High Coast: Geology

-The relief of the High Coast is that of a large scale joint valley terrain that dissects uplifted remnants of the Sub-Cambrian peneplain.
+The relief of the High Coast is that of a large-scale joint valley terrain that dissects uplifted remnants of the Sub-Cambrian peneplain.

 During the Ice Ages of the past 2-3 million years, the High Coast was repeatedly covered by continental ice sheet, including the Fennoscandian ice sheet until roughly 9600 years ago.
 When the glaciers retreated from the High Coast, the ground, which had been compacted by the weight of the ice sheet, went through rapid uplift, a process known as isostatic rebound.
 This rebound caused an uplift of roughly 285 meters, the highest known isostatic rebound on Earth.
 The region is still rising, on the order of 8 mm per year.
 Remains of the former shorelines can be seen along the High Coast.

 Some of the fish species found in the High Coast are relict species from the most recent ice age, including the Fourhorn sculpin.
 Other animal species resident to the high coast include brown bears, lynx, and moose.

 History

 The area known today as Höga Kusten has historically been known as the Ångermanland Coast.
 In 1974, the term High Coast (Höga Kusten) was coined in connection with a report on the area.

-In 2000, UNESCO put the area on the World Heritage List: "The High Coast site affords outstanding opportunities for the understanding of the important processes that formed the glaciated and land uplift areas of the Earth's surface."
-In 2006, the High Coast was joined with the Finnish Kvarken areas.
+In 2000, UNESCO put the area on the World Heritage List: "The High Coast site affords outstanding opportunities for the understanding of the important processes that formed the glaciated and land uplift areas of the Earth's surface."In 2006, the High Coast was joined with the Finnish Kvarken areas.
 The World Heritage Site ranges from the High Coast Bridge (Swedish: Högakustenbron) in the South to Skagsudde in the North.

+Recreation

+The High Coast Trail (Swedish: Höga Kusten-leden) is a long-distance hiking trail stretching approximately 135 km through the High Coast World Heritage Site, from the High Coast Bridge in the south to Örnsköldsvik in the north.